shapeblue/hackerbook/cloudstack/hack/api.md

 `createCoffee` you may create a CreateCoffeeCmd.java, and for `listCoffees` ListCoffeesCmd.java etc.

+Every API is based on two classes (sometimes reusable): a request class and a response class.

 Each API class needs to have an `APICommand` annotation on the class that is used to export metadata about the API such as the `name`, `description` etc.
 Each API class needs to also declare an API response class which is a class that